 The color scheme does not all need to fit the neutral palette.
 Some homeowners use tile to create a statement backsplash behind the stove and use other simple tile, such as subway tile, for the rest of the backsplash.
 The tilework in a transitional kitchen is never busy.

-Sometimes, the backsplash is a continuation of the countertops, such as a marble countertop that continues up onto the wall.
-Or it might keep with the kitchen’s neutral palette.
+Sometimes, the backsplash is a continuation of the countertops, such as a marble countertop that continues onto the wall.
+It might also keep with the kitchen’s neutral palette.

 Marble, limestone, granite, and quartz are often seen in a transitional kitchen.
 Materials are made of natural surfaces and have clean lines.
 There are no edge treatments or ornate decorations on the countertops.